 If your client repeatedly asks about something, regardless if they preface it with statements like, “it’s not a big thing…” or “I was just curious…” or “it’s not important…” you better believe that it is important to them.
 That’s an indicator that it’s time to start drilling down with questions to discover what’s driving the requirement that they claim is not important.

 Listen to the Types of Words Your Prospect Uses

 How does your prospect or client describe the current challenge they want to solve?

-If your prospect uses predominantly visual words, then those are the types of words that you want to use as well.
-When they talk about a vision for the future of their company and they want their board of directors to see the big picture, then you want to describe your product and solution in visually stimulating terms.
-If they use words that deal predominantly with hearing and listening, then the descriptions of your product or service need to be “clear as a bell”.
+If your prospect uses predominantly visual words, then those are the types of words that you want to use.
+When they talk about a vision for the future of their company and they want their board of directors to see the big picture, then you want to describe your solution in visually stimulating terms.
+If they use words that deal predominantly with hearing and listening, then the descriptions of your service need to be “clear as a bell”.

 Listening to the types of words that your prospect uses to describe their problem can give you insight into their thinking and decision making process.
 Ask yourself what sensory aspect are they using when they are describing their current problem or challenge to you?
 You may have the perfect product and it may be a perfect fit for your client’s application.
 But if you want to achieve rapport and move the sale forward, then use visual metaphors when your client is talking about their problems in visual terms and use auditory descriptions when your client is describing the problem in auditory terms.
 The more aligned you are with your clients, the easier it will be to communicate with them.